le0kar0ub1/Cosmos/README.md

 ## Install

-Cosmos use his own cross-compiler, build it by executiing the following command-line.
+Cosmos use his own cross-compiler, build it by executing the following command-line.
 The dependencies are also checked-up.

 `./mktoolchain/mktoolchain`